briannachan3/briannachan3/README.md

 I design things!

-I'm a computer science student at the Texas Academy of Mathematics and Science.

-I'm big on UI/UX design and web/app development.
+I'm a computer science student big on UI/UX design and web/app development.
 I work at the intersection of design and technology.

 Welcome to my GitHub, currently under renovation 💻
 <!--